Main Menu

 The Institute for Healthcare Improvement has identified specific challenges in-home health care as fragmentation of care; household hazards; ill-prepared family caregivers; limited training and regulation of home care workers; inadequate communication among patients, caregivers, and providers; and misaligned payment incentives.

-10. What are some quality issues in home healthcare?
+6. What are some quality issues in home healthcare?

 Home healthcare is becoming increasingly popular in the U.S.A, in part due to rising healthcare costs and an aging population.
 Due to the rapid growth of this industry, it is still less regulated than other areas of healthcare, sometimes allowing home healthcare providers to operate below the safety and quality levels imposed on more regulated providers.
 Staffing for home healthcare has also not caught up to its popularity.
-For patients, this can lead to poor quality carer providers, and a high turnover of different carer providers coming into their home.
+For patients, this can lead to poor quality care providers, and a high turnover of different care providers coming into their home.

 Other quality issues that have been identified in-home healthcare are a higher rate of medication errors, increased risk of infection, difficulties with the provision of appropriate medical equipment, and delays in care caused by the lack of immediate access to a coordinated healthcare system.

-13. How do you file a lawsuit against a nursing home for abuse or neglect?
+7. How do you file a lawsuit against a nursing home for abuse or neglect?

 To bring a claim against a nursing home for abuse or neglect, you should contact a lawyer with experience representing victims of nursing home abuse or neglect.
 A lawyer will usually not charge for your first consultation to discuss your case.
 A lawyer will be able to advise you whether or not you have a viable case against the nursing home abuse or long-term care facility, and your chances of success.
 If you decide to proceed with a legal claim, a lawyer will handle the legal process for you.

-14. What if the nursing home was found in violation of federal requirements?
+8. What if the nursing home was found in violation of federal requirements?

 If a nursing home violates federal requirements, it can be subject to a variety of sanctions depending on the nature of the violation, how often it has occurred, and any harm to the resident.